the-turing-way/the-turing-way/book/website/foreword/governance.md

 * Propose a new working group.
 * Writing a new chapter.
 * Establishing an informal collaboration.
+* Helping others with some issues they raise on GitHub or ask on Slack.
+* Most importantly -- Asking a question!
 * Other things that you can do as individuals.

 We have discuss specific roles under this level in {ref}`fw-community`.